Next-Gen App & Browser Testing Cloud

 Put it into practice:

 FinOps is the discipline that aligns engineering and finance to maximize business value from the cloud while controlling spend effectively.
+Applied to testing, it keeps device hours and parallelism tied to real coverage needs.

 Best practices: